evergreen-ci/evergreen.py/README.md

 ### Code Review

-This project uses the [Evergreen Commit Queue](https://github.com/evergreen-ci/evergreen/wiki/Commit-Queue#pr).
+This project uses the GitHub merge queue.
+Click "Merge when ready" as soon as you'd like.
-Add a PR comment with `evergreen merge` to trigger a merge.

 ### Deployment